fenago/apache-cassandra/lab_5.md

 When considering the implementation, the first fundamental choice is the operating system.
 The single most important constraint is that it must be supported by Cassandra.
-For this book, I have selected Ubuntu 14.04 LTS 64-bit Version, which can be obtained at the  official
+For this course, I have selected Ubuntu 14.04 LTS 64-bit Version, which can be obtained at the  official
 Ubuntu website, <http://www.ubuntu.com/>.
 You should be able to painlessly set up your Linux box by following the verbose installation